 - last longer than paper notes and are more durable

-Q. What will the new Bank of England notes look like?
+Q. What do the new Bank of England notes look like?

-The new Bank of England notes will feature different images:
+The new Bank of England notes feature different images:

-- the paper £5 note featuring Elizabeth Fry will be replaced by a polymer note featuring Winston Churchill
+- the paper £5 note featuring Elizabeth Fry has been replaced by a polymer note featuring Winston Churchill

-- the paper £10 note featuring Charles Darwin will be replaced by a polymer note featuring Jane Austen
+- the paper £10 note featuring Charles Darwin has been replaced by a polymer note featuring Jane Austen

 - the paper £20 note featuring Adam Smith will be replaced with a polymer note featuring JMW Turner

-The new notes will be slightly smaller in size.
+The new notes are slightly smaller in size.